 These things happen all the time.
 When you start a new project but from the beginning start feeling that it’s not what you wanted.
 Usually, they end up collecting dust.
 I think there is nothing shameful because it is better to fail than do nothing.
-There are thousands of examples where people, companies start new projects with enthusiasm but they never reach the daylight.
+There are thousands of examples where people start new projects with enthusiasm, but they never reach the daylight.
 But without those efforts, we wouldn’t see other great projects and products.
 Not all of them are made from the first try.
-It’s been over a year since the announcement of AVR DDS3 signal generator.
+It’s been over a year since the announcement of the AVR DDS3 signal generator.
 As you have noticed, there is no progress so far on it.
 And I am going to give up on it for a couple of reasons.
 From the beginning, I didn’t feel comfortable with it.

-In many situations when working with STM32 microcontrollers, you will want to output text strings.
+In many situations, when working with STM32 microcontrollers, you will want to output text strings.
 There is no need to write specialized functions that output specially formatted strings as it is hard to keep up with various cases.
-It is convenient to use standard I/O streams and its library functions that allows sending formatted data streams.
-Arm GCC toolchain comes with newlib C library from Redhat, and so it isn’t specially designed for embedded toolchain.
-To use stdio functions we have to take care of several syscals so-called “stub functions.”
+It is convenient to use standard I/O streams and their library functions that allow sending formatted data streams.
+Arm GCC toolchain comes with the newlib C library from Redhat, so it isn’t specially designed for the embedded toolchain.
+To use stdio functions, we have to take care of several syscals so-called “stub functions.”
 These functions usually are provided by operating systems like you would write C programs in Windows or Linux.
-In our case, we aren’t using any OS, os to avoid error messages while compiling we have to provide these function declarations where most of them are dummy implementations.
+In our case, we aren’t using any OS, so to avoid error messages while compiling, we have to provide these function declarations where most of them are dummy implementations.
 It’s not something new pick one that you find on the internet.
 I noticed that it was written for STM32 Discovery.
 I named it newlib_stubs.c and placed it in the startup directory.
 Among system functions implementations like _write(), _fstat(), etc., there are also USARTs assigned to standard streams: